Institutions, Level and Models of Training

 Admission Requirements

 The Law on Pre-university Education specifies that in order to teach in primary and secondary schools teachers must obtain a second cycle diploma of university studies.
-In addition, as provided in the Law on the Regulated Professions with subordinate legal acts and amendments), a person who wishes to become a teacher must also fulfil criteria for practicing a regulated profession and thus to perform professional practice and to take the state examination.
+In addition, as provided in the Law on the Regulated Professions with subordinate legal acts and amendments), a person who wishes to become a teacher must also fulfill criteria for practicing a regulated profession and thus to perform professional practice and to take the state examination.
 Therefore, primary and secondary school teachers have the right to teach upon successful completion of professional internship during their induction period and passing the state exam.

 Curriculum, Level of Specialisation and Learning Outcomes